-Later he came back to me and said ‘You know I was trying to learn that shot by watching videos but I just couldn’t get the technique right.
+Later he came back to me and said “You know I was trying to learn that shot by watching videos but I just couldn’t get the technique right.
 That uncle right there just helped me out.
-Now I know the right way and I’m going to practice it more.’
+Now I know the right way and I’m going to practice it more.”
 He seemed happy.

 We should not be so closed-minded that we get offended by anything others say.
-We should look at disapproval as an challenge to become better.
+We should look at disapproval as a challenge to become better.
 I used to easily beat my tennis partner in singles.
 Now it has become difficult to beat him as he’s become really good learning from every opportunity he gets.

-I know its not easy and one may have to step out of comfort zone for a second but it is for the best.
+I know it’s not easy and one may have to step out of comfort zone for a second but it is for the best.
 I have changed myself now.
 I know I am a great Tennis player.
 I also know that my Service sucks.
 The next time I heard an uncle say ‘Your service is so poor’.
 I smiled at him and said:

 Videos are not enough for us to learn the technique properly.
-If someone is kind enough to show us exactly how to do it, its so much easier to learn.
+If someone is kind enough to show us exactly how to do it, it’s so much easier to learn.
 I thanked him and we walked away with a smile.

 Recently, on my birthday, I wrote, A Better Me

 Fact is that no one on this earth is perfect so what’s the point of getting offended in someone pointing out our weakness which we already know.
 Instead of getting all angry/hyper we should take it as a challenge to improve our weaknesses.

 “Do not seek praise.
 Seek criticism.” – Paul Arden

 There are some tiny moments like these which make us ponder about life.
 I had a little moment right there.
 Thought I’d share it with you.
 Would love to know your thoughts.
 Have you ever thought this way?
 Would love to know.
 Here is an awesome article called ‘Six reasons why criticism is a good thing’.
 Do read it.
 It covers this topic well.
-Stay blessed!